Do You Have It?"

 The games themselves were either based on the Olympics (Triple Jump, Vertiboggan, Jump!
 Jump!), actual sports (Off the Wall for baseball, Rebound for basketball, and Fumble for football — though it was changed to Rugby in 1994), or a strange mixture (Basic Training, which later became Extreme Baseball in 1994).
 The competitors have to either go through the courses by themselves or compete with others, depending on the events.

 Reruns of the show aired on Nickelodeon GAS until the channel's disestablishment in 2007.
-It was then shown on TurboNick until it ended in Summer 2009.
+It was then shown on TurboNick, Nick's online video service of the era, until it shuttered in Summer 2009.

 - Bonus Round: The Aggro Crag.
 Later remodeled as the Mega Crag in the third season of GUTS, then turned into the Super Aggro Crag in Global GUTS.